puniverse/capsule/README.md

 Please consult Capsule's [Javadoc](http://puniverse.github.io/capsule/capsule/javadoc/Capsule.html) for specific documentation on custom capsules.

+Some experimental and very-much-unfunished, yet interesting, caplets are:

+* [capsule-docker]() - Turns a capsule into a [Docker]() image.
+* [capsule-osv]() - Builds an OSv image for any capsule.
+* [capsule-shield]() - Runs a capsule inside a [Linux Container]().

 ### Empty Capsules and Capsule Wrapping

 A capsule that contains no application (i.e., it's manifest has no `Application-Class`, `Application`, `Application-Name` etc.) is known as an *empty capsule*.
 Most caplets and, in fact, the Capsule project itself, are shipped as binaries which are essentially empty capsules.
 While you cannot run an empty capsule on its own, empty capsules can serve -- unmodified -- as *capsule wrappers* that wrap other capsules, or even un-capsuled applications.
+This is most useful when the empty, wrapper, capsule employs caplets to provide some special behavior to the wrapped capsule or application.

 Suppose `capsule.jar` is an empty capsule.
 We can use it to launch an application stored in a Maven repository like so: